 3) Leave a legacy in place so that the work may continue.

-You can read about the first two phases of the project in January and February 2016 and 2017 on our Blog and we are now well into the third phase in 2018.
 We want to pay tribute not only to the local students in Goa for all their hard work and effort, but to the many volunteers who came out from around the world at their own expense to help make the project a success.
-We have had volunteers so far from the UK, Italy, Denmark, Portugal and Canada.
-None of this could have happened without the help and support of the Archbishop of Goa and Daman, the Most Rev. Filipe Neri Ferrão and the whole team in the Archbishop’s House, in particular Father Joaquim Loiola Pereira.
+We have had volunteers so far from the UK, Italy, Denmark, Portugal, Canada, USA and China.
+None of this could have happened without the help and support of the Cardinal Archbishop of Goa and Daman, His Eminence Filipe Neri Ferrão and the whole team in the Archbishop’s House, in particular Father Joaquim Loiola Pereira.
 We must also mention the Rector of the Seminary in Rachol, Father Aleixo Menezes.

-We were very pleased last year to be visited by students and staff from the National School of Journalism in Bangalore who produced two short films of the work we are doing in Goa – a Mini Feature and the Main Report.
+We were very pleased to be visited by students and staff from the National School of Journalism in Bangalore who produced two short films of the work we are doing in Goa – a Mini Feature and the Main Report.
 Our thanks to Dipti Kumar, Head for Broadcast Journalism as well as students Ipsita Kabiraj and Stephen Gershom.
-We were thrilled to be visited by Dipti again this year.

-We are delighted that all of the students who attended last year are continuing for their third year, and that they have formed a team to carry on basic conservation work up to the level of their training.
+We are delighted that all of the first cohort of students have completed the three year course, and that they have formed a team to carry on conservation work up to the level of their training.
 This has included surface cleaning of paintings, and also work on polychrome statues.

 We are always happy to hear from experienced painting conservators who would like to be involved – either to join us or to support us in some other way.
 Please do get in touch.